 You need to monitor the campaign daily along with the campaign expert (if that’s a different role in your company), so you can modify the media plan based on what’s actually getting you results and what isn’t!

 Now that you’re acquainted with media planning 101, getting started shouldn’t be too difficult!
-The most important thing is to know where you’re going…if you’re confused, unsure about what you want the plan to look like, you’re going to end up with a half-baked plan that won’t really work for you.
+The most important thing is to know where you’re going…if you’re confused, or unsure about what you want the plan to look like, you’re going to end up with a half-baked plan that won’t really work for you.

-If you have any specific question that you’d like answered about creating a media plan for small business marketing, we’d be happy to help out!
+If you have any specific questions that you’d like answered about creating a media plan for small business marketing, we’d be happy to help out!
 Simply drop a line in the comments section below.